vernonclarke/CurveFit/README.md

 # PSP fitting

 # <center>Instructions for setting up and running Jupyter Notebook</center>
+### in this example a directory called Juypter has been created within the documents folder
 ### Create 'fitting' environment <span style="font-size: 80%;">(do once to set up)</span>:

 1. **Open Terminal**